 - Heat 3 tablespoons of oil in wok and fry the eggplants for 6-9 minutes until the eggplants become soft and withered.
 Transfer eggplants out and leave the oil in.

 - Add minced pork to stir-fry until aromatic and slightly golden brown.
 Add shaoxing wine along the edges.
 Transfer to the edges of the wok and place the doubanjiang in to fry for another 1 minute.
 Slow down the fire.

 - Add garlic, ginger and scallion onion until aroma.

-- Return the eggplants along with fried minced pork, soy sauce, sugar and sesame oil.
+- Return the eggplants along with fried minced pork, soy sauce, sugar, salt and sesame oil.
 Mix well.

 - Garnish chopped green onion (green parts) and serve with steamed rice.